-8.2.9.
-The edges of the decking that run in the span direction of the bridge may be cantilevered over their supports no more than 6 inches on each side.
+8.2.6.
+The edges of the decking that run in the span direction of the bridge must not be cantilevered laterally more than 6 inches on each side.
 See the "Decking Support" detail on the "Site and Bridge" diagram.

-8.2.10.
-The decking support must not have gaps exceeding 1/4 inch wide in the span direction of the bridge.
+8.2.7.
+The decking support must not have gaps exceeding 1⁄4 inch wide in the span direction of the bridge.
 See the "Irregularities in Decking Support" detail on the "Site and Bridge" diagram.

-8.2.11.
-The decking support must not have vertical protrusions exceeding 1/4 inch high.
-Heads of the bolts specified in paragraph 9.2.8 are acceptable vertical protrusions.
+8.2.8.
+The decking support must not have vertical protrusions exceeding /4 inch high.
 See the "Irregularities in Decking Support" detail on the "Site and Bridge" diagram.

-8.2.12.
-Elevation of the decking support must not change more than 1/4 inch in any 6 inches of span length.
+8.2.9.
+Elevation of the decking support must not change more than /4 inch in any 6 inches of span length.
 See the "Irregularities in Decking Support" detail on the "Site and Bridge" diagram.